alturiak/nio-smith/README.md

 - ✔ limit commands to certain rooms
 - ✔ use built-in persistent storage
 - ✔ automatically be supplied with config-values from plugin-specific config-files at startup
+- ✔ register timers for execution at custom intervals or at the start of each:
+    - week,
+    - day or
+    - hour
 - ❌ hook into other room-events

 ### Plugins must